Blaise Compaoré: Final years in power (2010-2014)

-President Compaoré announced an establishment of a new Senate with 89 members and with 29 of the senators who would be selected by the president themselves while the rest chosen by local politicians.
+Compaoré announced the establishment of a new Senate with a total of 89 members, with 29 of the senators to be directly appointed by the president, and the rest chosen by local politicians.

 2011 protests

-On 14 April 2011, Compaoré was reported to have fled from the capital Ouagadougou to his hometown of Ziniare after mutineering military bodyguards began a revolt in their barracks reportedly over unpaid allowances.
-Their actions eventually spread to the presidential compound and other army bases.
-In the night, gunfire was reported at the presidential compound and an ambulance was seen leaving the compound.
-Soldiers also looted shops in the city through the night.
+On 14 April 2011, Compaoré was reported to have fled from the capital Ouagadougou to his hometown of Ziniare after military formations mutinied in their barracks reportedly over unpaid allowances, with the mutiny spreading to the presidential compound and army bases.
+During the night, gunfire was reported at the presidential compound and an ambulance was seen leaving the compound and soldiers began looting shops in the city.